 Police also say Kollie helped Connor Betts hide weapons and gun accessories from his family.

 On Wednesday, lawyers for 24-year-old Kollie asked the judge to grant him home detention.
 U.S. Attorney Benjamin Glassman said the government would prefer that he remain in custody.

 Kollie’s landlord did not want him staying at his apartment in Kettering, and a second address Kollie gave was too far away from Columbus, making it difficult for pretrial services to regularly visit him.

 24 hours later, it was proposed that Kollie could stay at a family friend’s house, but the magistrate decided against it, saying Kollie posed too much of a risk to himself and others and cited mental health concerns.

-If convicted, Kollie could face up to 15 years in prison.Grab the FREE WDTN News App for iPhone or Android.
+If convicted, Kollie could face up to 15 years in prison.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.

 - Judge holding bond hearing for man tried 6 times in killings

 - Bolstering impeachment case, Dems say Trump betrayed nation

 - WWII allies, ex-enemy Germany mark 75th Battle of the Bulge

 - Lawsuit: Paternity test falsely ID’d Baltimore man as father